XCSoar/XCSoar/doc/weather_overlays.rst

 5. Trigger refresh/download only from well-defined UI events (first enter, auto-no-data, explicit user action).
+   Providers with multi-file preloads must report a stable batch progress total, not only the current queue depth.
 6. Add unit tests for session transitions and reset rules (see :file:`test/src/TestWeatherUIState.cpp`).